CREATING INCLUSIVE COMMUNITIES.

 Loughborough University’s Centre for Research in Social Policy (CRSP) is leading the way in defining dignified living standards.

 The Minimum Income Standard (MIS) research undertaken by CRSP informs the setting of the Real Living Wage, a process over seen by the Living Wage Commission.
-Decisions about what to include in MIS are made by the public, so the Real Living Wage is rooted in social consensus about what people need, not just to survive but to thrive and feel part of the world around them.
+Decisions about what to include in MIS are made by the public, so the Real Living Wage is rooted in social consensus about what people need to not only survive but to thrive and feel included in society.

 The UK Government's National Living Wage is not connected to these calculations.